What is a landlords association?

 - What is the cost of joining an association?

-- Is there a free landlords association that I can join?
+- Is there a free association that I can join?

-Landlord association are keen, to ensure all members are aware of any new legislation, that is relevant to them.
+Landlord association are keen, to ensure all members are aware of any new legislation and best practices, that is relevant to them.

 A national landlord association will cover members in England, Wales and Scotland.
 The Three national associations are: